Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 typecast
 types
 Unix philosophy (OUTDATED -> use JSON ;)) https://en.wikipedia.org/wiki/Unix_philosophy
+Unix philosophy -- (much more) https://en.wikipedia.org/wiki/Unix_philosophy
-Unix philosophy -- 01 Make each program do one thing well.
+Unix philosophy -- A.01 Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new "features"
-Unix philosophy -- 02 Expect the output of every program to become the input to another, as yet unknown, program.
+Unix philosophy -- A.02 Expect the output of every program to become the input to another, as yet unknown, program.
 Don't clutter output with extraneous information.
 Avoid stringently columnar or binary input formats; Don't insist on interactive input
-Unix philosophy -- 03 Design and build software, even operating systems, to be tried early, ideally within weeks.
+Unix philosophy -- A.03 Design and build software, even operating systems, to be tried early, ideally within weeks.
 Don't hesitate to throw away the clumsy parts and rebuild them
-Unix philosophy -- 04 Use tools in preference to unskilled help to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you've finished using them uptime use boring technology use strict
+Unix philosophy -- A.04 Use tools in preference to unskilled help to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you've finished using them uptime use boring technology use strict